ergoplatform/ergodocs/docs/uses/gaming.md

 //// note | Monetary-based Games
 /// details | Grand Gambit
      {type: success, open: true}
-[Grand Gambit](grand-gambit.md), is the pioneering casino on the Ergo platform.
+[Grand Gambit](grand-gambit.md), is the pioneering casino on Ergo.
 It offers a variety of games that can be played using ERG and several other tokens.
 The platform is compatible with both desktop and mobile devices, although currently only Android is supported.

 ///
 /// details | BlobsTopia (Inactive)